apache/pulsar/site2/docs/functions-runtime.md

   tokenPublicKey: file:///etc/pulsar/jwt/public.key # if using public/private key tokens
 ```

+> #### Note
+>
-Notice that we must configure both the Function Worker authz/authn for the server to proper auth requests and configure the client to be authenticated to communicate with the broker.
+> You must configure both the Function Worker authorization or authentication for the server to proper authentication requests and configure the client to be authenticated to communicate with the broker.